rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 </video>
 ```

-This displayed the video with controls, muted, without looping or autoplay, and without explicit `width`/`height` settings.
+This displays the video with controls, muted, without looping or autoplay, and without explicit `width`/`height` settings.
 I insist on the "muted by default" approach, but the omission of explicit dimensions assumes that your theme has appropriate CSS to size the video appropriately.
 In my case, I handled it like this to ensure it's only ever as wide as the content surrounding it and centered if it's smaller:

 ```css